kiritango/hltv_scraper/README.md

 - map : The desired map.
 Accepted arguments are:
   + all : Grab data for all maps;
   + de_(MAP NAME) : Grab data for any specific map
+- top : The desired rankings of teams.
+Accepted arguments are:
+  + 5 : Stats from matches between top 5 teams
+  + 10 : Stats from matches between top 10 teams
+  + 20 : Stats from matches between top 20 teams
+  + 30 : Stats from matches between top 30 teams
+  + 50 : Stats from matches between top 50 teams

+## scrape_range(driver, category, date_range, _map, top, date_scale)

+A function to scrape the running statistics for a given category from the last n days of performance.

+Arguments as in the previous function but 1 additional:
+- date_scale : an integer number of days for which stats will be collected.